 There are a lot of different hosts out there.
 The one thing you should not do is shop based on price.
 Instead, look at the services the host provides.
 Services you will need to have for a WordPress site include:

-• Support for PHP version 5.2.4 or greater
+• Support for the latest version of PHP

 • .htaccess support and the mod_rewrite apache module